-In situations where you cannot position the cuff level with the heart, you should adjust the measurements as follows for greater accuracy.
+the heart, you should adjust the measurements as follows for greater accuracy.
 For each inch (2.54 cm) that the cuff is above the level of the heart, add 1.8 mmHg to the displayed reading.
 For each inch (2.54 cm) that the cuff is below the level of the heart, subtract 1.8 mmHg from the displayed reading.
-It is important to document the adjustment on the patient record.
+It is important to document the adjustment on the patient record Note For additional guidance addressing best practices for taking blood pressure measurements, see " Tips for Taking Accurate Blood Pressure Readings " on the Welch Allyn website.